Dhari Devi Temple Overview

 Summer is considered the most comfortable time to visit Kalyasaur.
 The weather remains pleasant, with temperatures ranging between 20°C and 36°C. Clear skies and fresh mountain air make it ideal for temple visits and sightseeing in nearby areas.

-During this time, visitors often combine their trip with nearby pilgrimage sites such as Kalimath Temple, Kedarnath Temple, and scenic spots like Chorabari Lake and Vasuki Tal.
+Tips: During this time, you can also combine your trip with nearby pilgrimage sites such as Kalimath Temple, Kedarnath Temple, and scenic spots like Chorabari Lake and Vasuki Tal.

 Winter (October to February)